 5.5.8. it will not disrupt the operation, availability or accessibility of the Platform, gain unauthorised access to the Platform or PEEC or misuse the Platform or PEEC in any way including using malicious or technologically harmful methods.

 5.6.
-For any new Users to the Platform notified to IPE under clause 3.1.11, IPE will attend to the granting of access to the Platform on a quarterly bi-annual basis or as otherwise agreed by the Parties with the absolute discretion of IPE.
+For any new Users to the Platform notified to IPE under clause 3.1.11, IPE will attend to the granting of access to the Platform on an annual basis or as otherwise agreed by the Parties with the absolute discretion of IPE.
 Any further updates may incur a fee payable to the IPE in advance.

 6.1.
 The Client agrees to maintain the confidential nature of the Confidential Information and must not, without the prior written consent of IPE, disclose or otherwise provide any Confidential Information to any person other than its employees or Users who have a need to know for carrying out the Purpose and who have agreed to keep the Confidential Information confidential and are bound by the same confidentiality obligations as set out in this clause 6.1 in a written agreement.